ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 # BatchJob Service (Private)
 This service is used by Pre-Registration portal to update an expired pre registration id  and consumed pre registration id.

+NOTE :- Below are privileged APIs cannot be operate with individuals credentials.

 * [PUT batch/expiredStatus](#put-expiredstatus)
 * [PUT batch/consumedStatus](#put-consumedstatus)

 ### PUT /expiredStatus
 This request is used to update status of pre-registration ids appointment to expired status in database.
-Batch job will expire all the appointments older than current date.
+Batch service will expire all the appointments from date before exceution date till the last execution date of batch job.
 #### Resource URL
 <div>https://mosip.io/preregistration/v1/batch/expiredStatus</div>